johorun/MalSensor/README.md

 # MalSensor
-The code will be uploaded within 1 week
+The code and readme will be updated later.

+# Useage
+The static analysis script needs to be placed in the IDA directory and run auto.py